geoMOC/gmoc-mpg-gis/docs/units/_unit05/unit05-03_lidar.md

 [Full screen version of the map]({{ site.baseurl }}/assets/misc/chm_one_tile.html){:target="_blank"}
 ### Coping with computer memory resources

 The above example is based on a las-tile of 250 by 250 meter.
-That means a fairly small tile size.
+That means a fairly **small** tile size.
 If you did not run in memory or CPU problems you can deal with these tiles by simple looping.

 **But** you have to keep in mind that even if a tile based processing can easily be handled with loops but has some pitfalls.
 E.g. if you compute some focal operations, you have to make sure that if the filter is close to the boundary of the tile that data from the neighboring tile is loaded in addition.
 Also the tile size may be a problem for your memory availability.

-The lidR package comes with a feature called catalog and a set of catalog functions which make tile-based life easier.
+The `lidR` package comes with a feature called catalog and a set of catalog functions which make tile-based life easier.
 A catalog meta object also holds information on e.g. the cartographic reference system of the data or the cores used for parallel processing.
 So we start over again - this time with a **real** data set.

-If not already done [download](http://gofile.me/3Z8AJ/c6m5CfvWZ){:target="_blank"} the data for the target area to the `envrmt$path_lidar_org` folder.
+If not already done download the course related [LiDAR data set of the MOF area](http://gofile.me/3Z8AJ/c6m5CfvWZ){:target="_blank"}.
+Store the the data to the **`envrmt$path_lidar_org`** folder.

-Please note that dealing with `lidR` catalogs is pretty stressful for the memory administration of your rsession.
+Please note that dealing with `lidR` catalogs is pretty stressful for the memory administration of your `rsession`.
 So best practices is to:
 {: .notice--danger}
 * clean the environment
 * restart your rsession